rust-embedded/wg/rfcs/0377-mutex-trait.md

 [unresolved]: #unresolved-questions

 * Should the trait be unsafe to indicate that one needs to be aware of the design constraints to implement it?
-* Should the crate be named `mutex-trait` or something different?
+* Should the crate be named `core-mutex` or something different?